luyadev/luya/docs/guide/luya-guideline.md

 http://cssguidelin.es/

-### JS
+### Javascript

 https://github.com/airbnb/javascript

-### JSON-SCHEMA:
+### JSON Schema:

 http://json-schema.org/latest/json-schema-core.html

-## Admin Module CSS Informations
+## Admin module CSS information

-The css and html files for the admin module are based on the following rules.
+The CSS and HTML files for the admin module are based on the following rules.

-### Admin Design compile
+### Admin design compile

-To compile css and js to one file we use [our Gulp Workflow](https://github.com/zephir/zephir-gulp-workflow).
+To compile CSS and Javascript into one file, use [our Gulp Workflow](https://github.com/zephir/zephir-gulp-workflow).
-To install gulp and the dependencies on your System [follow the guide](https://github.com/zephir/zephir-gulp-workflow#dependencies).
+To install gulp.js and all needed dependencies [follow the guide](https://github.com/zephir/zephir-gulp-workflow#dependencies).

-Everything will be compiled to the folder `dist/` in the corresponding `{module}/resources` folder.
+Everything will be compiled into the folder `dist/` in the corresponding `{module}/resources` folder.

-> **Important:** The JS files and their order are all defined in the `compileConfig.js`.
-If you add a new JS file, make sure to add it in the config as well.
+> **Important:** The Javascript files and their loading order are all defined in the `compileConfig.js`.
+If you add a new Javascript file, make sure to add it in the config as well.

 **Module: admin**
 Run `gulp` in the following directory: `modules/admin/src/resources`.